openedx/edx-documentation/en_us/shared/glossary/glossary.rst

   Thresholds that specify how numerical scores are associated with grades, and the score required to pass a course.

-  See :ref:`Set the Grade Range` for more information.
+  For more information, see :ref:`Set the Grade Range`.

 .. _Grading Rubric: